RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

 |

-New C libraries were added in the 2.00 OS ecosystem, which causes the C program compilation to fail on older OS versions.

-Please make sure that your Red Pitaya OS and the downloaded |GitHub| ecosystem repository are compatible.
-We recommend using a |GitHub| ecosystem that is meant to run on your current Red Pitaya OS version:

-  - 2.05-37 - Branch 2024.3
-  - 2.04-35 - Branch 2024.2
-  - 2.00-30 - Branch 2024.1
-  - 2.00-23 - Branch 2023.3
-  - 2.00-18 - Branch 2023.2
-  - 2.00-15 - Branch 2023.1
-  - 1.04-28 - Branch 2022.2
-  - 1.04-18 - Branch 2022.1

-Using an old OS with a newer GitHub ecosystem can result in compatibility isses.

 .. note::

    When updating the OS to 2.00 version from 1.04 or older (or downgrading from 2.00 to 1.04 or older), a factory reset of calibration parameters must be performed.
 Please open the Red Pitaya's web interface and head to **System => Calibration => Manual DC calibration**.
 Click on **Reset**, select **Factory**, and confirm the reset.
 For more details on calibration, please see the :ref:`Calibration application <calibration_app>`.